team4099/FalconAlliance/CONTRIBUTING.md

   """
   Explanation of what this function does.

-  Parameters:
-  	parameter:
+  Args:
-    	Explanation of what parameter is
+      parameter (parameter_type): Explanation of what parameter is

   Returns:
-  	Explanation of what this function returns
+  	return_type: Explanation of what this function returns
   """
   ```